Do your bit for air quality

 How about setting up a 'walking bus' to get the kids to school?
 You could also try a school, home or work travel plan?
 Help on these schemes is available from Cumbria County Council.

-Share a lift to work, clubs or school with someone else travelling your way.
-Take it in turns to drive and half your mileage.
+Share a lift to work, clubs or school with someone else travelling your way and take it in turns to drive and half your mileage.
 You could be matched up with someone doing a similar journey if you register your details with the national liftshare scheme.

 Use public transport

 If you are over 60 you can get free bus journeys with the NoWcard.

-There is also a card for five to eighteen year olds offering reduced fare bus travel called the the A2B NoWcard.
+There is also a card for five to 18 year olds offering reduced fare bus travel called the the A2B NoWcard.
 Application forms are available from libraries or Cumbria County Council.